On the Privacy Risks of Algorithmic Fairness: Introduction

 Privacy and fairness, as two societal concerns about machine learning, do not exist in isolation.
-For instance, in the recidivism prediction application, demographic groups (e.g., black defendants and white defendants) should experience similar treatments, namely similar accuracy.
-Simultaneously, participation in the training data means that an individual once committed a crime.
-Therefore, fairness and membership privacy are both needed for ethical use of machine learning.
+For instance, in the recidivism prediction application, demographic groups (e.g., black defendants and white defendants) should experience similar treatments, namely similar prediction accuracy.
+Simultaneously, participation in the training data means that the individual had once committed a crime, which is very sensitive and needs to be kept private.
+Thus, fairness and privacy are both needed for an ethical use of machine learning.
 It is, therefore, imperative to understand the interactions between them.

-Despite the importance of this matter, there has been little effort to analyze the information leakage of fairness-awareness learning.
-Models can be trained with differential privacy and fairness constraints~\cite{ding2020differentially, xu2019achieving, cummings2019compatibility}.
-It is shown that differentially private models (i.e., DP-SGD~\cite{abadi2016deep}) have a larger accuracy reduction on ``underrepresented'' subgroups~\cite{bagdasaryan2019differential}.
-The privacy-preserving learning algorithms worsen the ``unfairness'' of the learned models.
-In other words, privacy comes at the cost of fairness.
-In this paper, we ask the complementary yet related question: \emph{Is there a privacy cost for achieving fairness?} In other words, does imposing fairness constraints on the learning algorithm impact privacy risk of the training data?
+Training a model with privacy guarantees can lead to disparate accuracy across different groups in the population.
+Notably, differentially private models (e.g., DP-SGD~\cite{abadi2016deep}) impose a larger accuracy reduction on ``under-represented'' subgroups~\cite{bagdasaryan2019differential}.
+In other words, privacy can come at the cost of fairness.
+In this paper, we ask the related yet complementary question: \emph{Is there a privacy cost for achieving group fairness?} We study if enforcing fairness constraints on the learning algorithm can impact its privacy risk with respect to the training data.

-Towards answering this question, we first formalize data privacy risk as the success of membership inference attacks.
-This reflects the information leakage of the model about the \emph{individual} data points in its training set.
-The adversary observes the model's predictions and aims to find a ``distinguisher'' that identifies members and non-members of the training dataset.
+One way to address this question is through analyzing models which are trained with differential privacy and fairness constraints~\cite{ding2020differentially, xu2019achieving, cummings2019compatibility}, and evaluating the compatibility of the two measures.
+In this paper, we choose a complementary adversarial approach.
+We formalize privacy risk as the success of \emph{membership inference attacks} against machine learning models.
+This reflects the information leakage of a model about the \emph{individual} data points in its training set.
+We use this to quantify how fair and unconstrained models differ in their information leakage about different groups in their training data.